akhilmallepally/featured-developers/RFP.md

 * Admin will have access to create, update and delete the data along with the user privileges.
 ### Technology Stack:
-<br>Frontend : React.Js , Bootstrap
+Frontend : React.Js , Bootstrap
-<br>Backend: NodeJS
+Backend: NodeJS
-<br>Database : MySQL
+Database : MySQL

 ### Screen Flow:
-<br>Home Screen: Consists of a header with login button, a footer and a box that displays picture of the student, all the attributes and a button that directs to the person details screen.
+Home Screen: Consists of a header with login button, a footer and a box that displays picture of the student, all the attributes and a button that directs to the person details screen.
-<br>Header menu screen: This screen consists a list off all the students displaying their name and picture.
+Header menu screen: This screen consists a list off all the students displaying their name and picture.
-<br>Login page: This a admin login page, from where admin gets access to add, remove or update the data.
+Login page: This a admin login page, from where admin gets access to add, remove or update the data.
-<br>Person details screen: This screen displays all the details of the student.
+Person details screen: This screen displays all the details of the student.
 ### Themes & Colors:
 Application carries a theme of white for the background and teal for headers, footers, buttons and menues.
 ### Device Support: